rawiriblundell/sh_libpath/README.md

 Now don't get me wrong: I recognise and genuinely like the *intent* behind the Unofficial Strict Mode.
 But its subcomponents are so broken that the use of this mode often causes more trouble than it's worth.

+And if you look at the original blogpost describing it, note that more than half of the page is dedicated to documenting workarounds for its flaws.

 A number of other library/framework/module projects use and advocate for it.
 I won't do that because it's counter to my goals.

-I will provide it, however, something like:
+I will provide it, however, via something like:

 ```bash
 import strict.sh